resim-ai/api-client/README.md

 ## Contributing

-We track issues and feature requests on our public Asana board (TBD).
-Feel free to grab any tasks on that board and submit a pull request.
+We track issues and feature requests using [Github Issues](https://github.com/resim-ai/api-client/issues).
+Feel free to grab an issue and submit a pull request!

 ### Dependencies